 Brief history of the Doge’s Palace in Venice

 The Doge’s Palace (Palazzo Ducale in Italian) as we know it is not the first palace to be built by the doges in Venice.
 Before the 10th century, another palace stood on the exact spot where the Doge’s Palace stands today: far from being as lavish, this first monument looked much more like a fortified castle than the elegant palace that we know today.
-This first residence of the doges was destroyed in a fire in 976 and there remains no vestige of it.
+This first residence of the doges was destroyed in a fire in 976 there remains no vestige of it.

 Construction of the present Doge’s Palace began in 1340.
 Over the following centuries, the palace was enlarged, remodeled, restored and embellished multiple times until it finally took on its current appearance in the early 17th century.

-Doges spent copious amounts of money to make their palace a symbol of power and refinement: the greatest artists and best Italian architects were enlisted to work on the palace, among whom Pietro Baseggio, Filippo Calendario, Jacobello and Pierpaolo dalle Masegne, Antonio Rizzo, Giovanni Bon, Veronese or Tintoretto.
+Doges spent copious amounts of money to make their palace a symbol of power and refinement: the greatest artists and bast Italian architects were enlisted to work on the palace, among whom Pietro Baseggio, Filippo Calendario, Jacobello and Pierpaolo dalle Masegne, Antonio Rizzo, Giovanni Bon, Veronese and Tintoretto.

 Visiting the Doge’s the best things to do

 The Doge’s Palace is an an architectural marvel which brilliantly blends Gothic and Byzantine influences.
 Follow Captain Ulysses on a tour of this Venetian gem!

 Exterior of the Doge’s Palace

-First stop before even entering the palace to admire its remarkable facades.
+First stop before entering the palace to admire its remarkable facades.

 The architects have achieved a true tour de force: the western façade, on Piazetta San Marco, and the southern façade, overlooking the lagoon, a few steps from the Grand Canal, are the result of a complex architectural technique: the lower sections of the facades are light and airy, with wide openings, while the higher sections are filled and heavier.